 Step 1c: Generate a new, strong challenge password

 Additionally, you need a new password for the YubiKey.
 This password is technically a challenge sent to the YubiKey.
 The YubiKey answers with a response that is used to decrypt your hard disk.
-In the following, we name it challenge password.
+In the following, we name it the challenge password.
 Use a strong password.

 Besides, there is still your previous password.
 Your old LUKS password is used for emergency access (e.g., after losing your YubiKey).
 Of course, this should also be a strong password, so an attacker can’t use brute force to guess it.
 We name your old password backup password in the following steps.